 Runes

-Runes are an ancient alphabetic script used by the Germanic peoples, including the Vikings, as both a language and a system of symbols.
+Runes are an ancient alphabetic script often used by the Germanic peoples, including the Vikings, as both a language and a system of symbols.
 Each rune symbolizes a concept or force of nature.
 For divination, runes are typically carved on small pieces of wood, stone, or bone and cast onto a cloth or surface.
 The arrangement and the runes that face up are interpreted for guidance.

 Pendulums